Dunfermline: Culture

 The Bruce Festival is an annual attraction held in Pittencrieff Park every August.
 The festival which promotes Robert The Bruce's links to Dunfermline centres on a medieval village and is home to a food fayre, battle reenactments and displays of arts and crafts.

 The Andrew Carnegie birthplace museum at the corner of Moodie Street and Priory Lane is dedicated to the well-known businessman and philanthropist.
 The museum is made up of two buildings; the weaver's cottage, his birthplace and the memorial hall which tells his life story.
 Annual heritage walks organised by the museum take place each summer.
 The Abbot House on Maygate is the oldest building in the town.

 In 2017, Dunfermline Carnegie Library & Galleries opened, an extension of the former Carnegie library building.
 This provides the town with museum, art gallery, archive, library, cafe and garden spaces.
 Funders included Fife Council (£6.8 million) and the Heritage Lottery Fund (£2.8 million).
 The building has won architectural awards: EAA Building of the Year and Royal Incorporation of Architects in Scotland's (RIAS) Andrew Doolan prize.

 Dunfermline has two theatres, Carnegie Hall on East Port and the Alhambra on Canmore Street.
 Carnegie Hall hosts a range of theatrical and musical productions including an annual Christmas show.
 The Music Institute, adjacent to the Hall also provides workshops, classes and children's groups.
 The Alhambra, which opened in 1922, originally served as a dual-purpose role hosting both theatrical productions and films.
 In 2008, the theatre re-opened as a theatre and live music venue.
 Since 1938, Dunfermline has also been home to the 'Kinema Ballroom' a ballroom/dancehall which has evolved into a famous live music performance venue and nightclub which has hosted many internationally acclaimed artists.

 Local groups include the Dunfermline Folk Club, Dunfermline Abbey Choir and Dunfermline district pipe band.
 The venue is now a world buffet restaurant.

 Dunfermline Fire Station, a category B listed building, is an arts venue, cafe and studio space.

+Media

+Television signals are received from either the Craigkelly or Black Hill TV transmitters.

+Radio West Fife is one of the oldest hospital radio stations in Scotland which broadcasts by landline to the Queen Margaret Hospital in the city.

+The town is also served by nation-wide radio stations, BBC Radio Scotland, Forth 1, Kingdom FM and Greatest Hits Radio Scotland.

+The Dunfermline Press is the town's weekly local newspaper.